Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Framework Implementations

 \subsection{Platform}

-The platform utilized in this study comprises two (in Section \ref{sec:hardware_exp}) or four (in Section \ref{sec:simulation_exp}) robotic manipulators (ToroboArm, Tokyo Robotics inc.) arranged to face each other and share a workspace.
-One of the robots is designated for teleoperated recovery, whereas the others are used for autonomous manufacturing.
-Each robot has seven degrees of freedom (DoF) and is equipped with a velocity controller on each joint.
-To capture the interaction force, six-axis force/torque sensors are installed at the end effectors.
-The controllers are integrated into Robot Operation System (ROS) Noetic on Ubuntu 20.04.
+The platform employed in this study consists of either two (as detailed in Section \ref{sec:hardware_exp}) or four (as discussed in Section \ref{sec:simulation_exp}) robotic manipulators, specifically ToroboArm from Tokyo Robotics Inc., configured to face each other and share a common workspace.
+Among these robots, one is designated for teleoperated recovery, while the remaining units are utilized for autonomous manufacturing.
+Each robot possesses seven degrees of freedom (DoF) and is equipped with a velocity controller for each joint.
+At the end effectors, six-axis force/torque sensors are installed to capture contact forces.
+The controllers are seamlessly integrated into the Robot Operating System (ROS) Noetic on Ubuntu 20.04.
 The system operates at a frequency of 500 Hz.
+It should be noted that the compatibility of the proposed framework is not limited to these platform configurations.